Tennessee vs. Florida Atlantic Predictions & Picks - NCAA Tournament Sweet 16

 Spread & Total Prediction for Tennessee vs. Florida Atlantic

 Tennessee is 17-16-0 against the spread this season compared to Florida Atlantic's 20-11-0 ATS record.
-A total of 14 out of the Volunteers' games this season have hit the over, and 17 of the Owls' games have gone over.
-Tennessee has a 5-5 record against the spread while going 6-4 overall over the past 10 contests.
-Florida Atlantic has gone 6-4 against the spread and 9-1 overall in its last 10 contests.
+The Volunteers have a 14-19-0 record hitting the over, while games involving the Owls have a record of 17-14-0 when it comes to hitting the over.
+The two teams average 149.6 points per game, 18.1 more points than this matchup's total.
+In the past 10 contests, Tennessee is 5-5 against the spread and 6-4 overall while Florida Atlantic has gone 6-4 against the spread and 9-1 overall.

-Put your picks to the test and bet on college basketball with BetMGM Sportsbook.
+Put your picks to the test and bet on this matchup with BetMGM Sportsbook.

 Tennessee Performance Insights

 - The Volunteers are outscoring opponents by 13.4 points per game with a +470 scoring differential overall.
-They put up 71.2 points per game (187th in college basketball) and allow 57.8 per outing (third in college basketball).
+They put up 71.2 points per game (187th in college basketball) and give up 57.8 per outing (third in college basketball).

-- Tennessee wins the rebound battle by 7.3 boards on average.
-It records 35.5 rebounds per game, which ranks 22nd in college basketball, while its opponents grab 28.2 per contest.
+- The 35.5 rebounds per game Tennessee averages rank 22nd in the nation, and are 7.3 more than the 28.2 its opponents grab per outing.

-- The Volunteers average 94.6 points per 100 possessions (157th in college basketball), while allowing 76.8 points per 100 possessions (second in college basketball).
+- The Volunteers rank 157th in college basketball by averaging 94.6 points per 100 possessions on offense, and defensively are second in college basketball, allowing 76.8 points per 100 possessions.

-- Tennessee has committed 2.6 fewer turnovers per game than its opponents, averaging 11.4 (132nd in college basketball action) while forcing 14.0 (45th in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.